hfswebadmin/Hard-Flaccid-Syndrome-Website/content/about-hfs/pages/treatment.md

 ## Treatment Options to Consider

 While no standardized treatment exists for HFS, several potential options may provide some relief for patients.
 Below are some approaches that have been explored.
+Always seek the advice of a physician or other qualified healthcare provider before attempting any of the following treatments.

 ### PDE5 Inhibitors